-- A modular modeling framework was developed to simulate the impact of a microreactor deployment within the UIUC microgrid.
-The modeling approach can be extended to other similar microgrids. - The project explored four main applications for microreactor deployment:
+- A modular modeling framework was developed to simulate the impact of a microreactor deployment within the UIUC microgrid and extended to other similar microgrids. - The project explored four main applications for microreactor deployment:

-μGrid Electricity Generation

-Steam & Electricity for Heating/Cooling

-Generation for High-Value HPC

-Production of Hydrogen

-- The optimal microreactor configuration depends on the specific application

-- In all cases, a microreactor:

-- 1. Reduces emissions 2.
-Enhance resiliency from external factors

-- 3. Could provide process heat, thereby expanding range of possible products
+- 1. μGrid Electricity Generation 2.
+Steam & Electricity for Heating/Cooling - 3.
+Generation for High-Value HPC - 4.
+Production of Hydrogen - The optimal microreactor configuration depends on the specific application - In all cases, a microreactor: - 1.
+Reduces emissions - 2.
+Enhance resiliency from external factors - 3.
+Could provide process heat, thereby expanding range of possible products - Ammonia production appears promising for first-of-a-kind plant based on economics - Electricity and steam generation could be viable in other markets (outside Illinois)